Nursing Admission

 Incomplete applications WILL NOT be considered.

-Per the Director of Admissions: Students will need to turn in official college transcripts from all colleges you have attended including Cameron University.
-Only original transcripts will be accepted at WOSC Admission Office.
-Electronic transcripts for WOSC Admission office send to records@wosc.edu.
+Per the Director of Admissions, Students will need to turn in official college transcripts from all colleges attended, including Cameron University.
+Only original transcripts will be accepted at the WOSC Admission Office.
+Electronic transcripts for the WOSC Admission office send to records@wosc.edu.
 Do not provide copies.
 Students are NOT required to submit official WOSC transcripts and college transcripts to the nursing department if they official copies are on file with WOSC Admissions & Registrar's office.
 Unofficial college transcripts will be acceptable for the nursing application if all official transcripts are on file and transcribed on the WOSC unofficial college transcript.

 If you are submitting an electronic official transcript to the nursing department, send to nursing@wosc.edu.